 A quick email to your local council will let you know exactly what is required and provides you with a written answer.

 Don’t just take what the internet says as gospel, and yes that includes this site also.

 For those of you who haven’t already subscribed click the button below and fill in the form.
-We often receive offers and discounts on pond related products.
-We love saving our readers money!
+I often receive offers and discounts on pond related products.
+I love saving my readers money!